Incident DetailsCause of Death:

 The 45-year-old shooter was convicted of murder and sentenced to death in 1995 but died in prison in 2007 while awaiting execution.
 The 35-year-old other offender was convicted of assisting a criminal, sentenced to fours years in prison and released in 1997.

 Master Trooper Greene, from Thorntown, was assigned to the Indianapolis post.
-He was survived by his daughter and son, who serves as a deputy with the Monroe County Sheriff's Department.
+He was survived by his daughter and son, who serves as a deputy with the Clinton County Sheriff's Department.

 Indiana Army National Guard